clux/probes/content/post/2024-10-01-prometheus-minified.md

 **REDUCE FREQUENCY**

-You probably don't need 15s data fidelity / sensitivity in your homelab, so a 1m interval should be fine:
+You probably don't need 15s data fidelity / sensitivity in your homelab, so `60s` intervals should be fine:

 ```yaml
 scrapeInterval: 60s
 evaluationInterval: 60s
 ```

-(any longer and grafana starts to look less clean).
+(above 1m grafana does starts to look less clean).

 **DROP YOUR HISTOGRAMS**